IshanGupta-Code/Mini-Program/README.md

 # Mini-Program
 First GitHub Repository<br />

-In this I save all my "C" language programs which I was practice in College.
+In this I save all my "C" language programs which I was practice in college.